 Using multi-beam technology alongside samples and images of the seafloor collected with the Italian research vessel Minerva Uno, the expedition brings together a team of scientists from across the UK, Ireland, Italy, Spain and the Netherlands.

 Funded by the EU Research Infrastructure Eurofleets2 project, the team will depart from Messina, Sicily on the 6 August 2016.

 Dr Benetti explains: "What lies beneath Pantelleria's waves is a treasury of preserved clues into the island's eruptive history that can help reconstruct submarine geohazards and their impact on underwater biodiversity.

 "Very little is known about the underwater portions of Pantelleria.
-The study will focus on its north-west coast where the most recent volcanic eruption occured in 1891 and deposited most of its material below sea level.
+The study will focus on its north-west coast where the most recent volcanic eruption occurred in 1891 and deposited most of its material below sea level.